The motor accidents guidelines will be an important resource for you in helping a claimant.

 Fees and invoicing

 The Motor Accidents Injuries Act 2017 commences 1 December 2017, marking the beginning of a new CTP Green Slip scheme designed to better support people injured on NSW roads.
+The Act is supported by the Motor Accident Injuries Regulation 2017.

 There are new ways fees are calculated for motor accidents claims.
 This depends on the status of the claim: